eficode-academy/ca-project/README.md

 The following are suggestions to explorations that you can take.

+- Run a linter as part of the pipeline
+- Stress the application, using for instance the docker image `rufus/siege-engine`
+- Refactor to remove the unused User and login code from the application
+- Add another machine as a build node, and make it run some of the steps in the pipeline.
 - Deploy to production if functional tests pass
+- Add something to do your buildtasks for you.
+Gradle, Rake, Grunt, Make, etc.
 - Allow rollbacks to a previous version
 - Setup an ELK-stack for monitoring
 - Use for instance HAProxy to have multiple containers running in production, through a single interface